inspec/inspec-alicloud/docs-chef-io/content/alicloud_ecs_instances.md

 : The IDs of the images that the instances are running.

 `instance_types`
-: The instance types of the instances, e.g. 'ecs.g5.large'.
+: The instance types of the instances, for example 'ecs.g5.large'.

 `instance_type_families`
 : The instance families of the instances.